 “At least let us join in prayer to entreat Desna’s absolution,” Zantus replied, “for whatever sin lies heavy on your soul.
 Then I bid you go forth in the knowledge that your work has been to the good.
 Undead on the doorstep of the village, already preying upon the farmlands, and you risked your life to venture against them.
 Not many would exhibit such strength, my child.”

 The oracle looked up and brushed at her eyes.
 She did not feel absolved.
 The burden of what happened in the fields would not so easily disperse.
 Nevertheless, she followed Zantus into the cathedral.
 She listened quietly as the priest raised his voice in approbation to The Song of the Spheres, invoking succor on Gloriana’s behalf.
 Acolytes struck crystal chimes with silver rods and incense was burned.
 As the priest intoned, the golden-haired woman’s unsettled thoughts drifted in despair, and she silently begged forgiveness, perhaps of Desna, perhaps of her people’s spirits, perhaps of the woman under the moonlight.

 When the prayers were over and she made ready to leave, Gloriana felt more resolved, if not relieved.
 “I must report to the sheriff.”

 Zantus walked her to the cathedral door.
-“Would you like me to accompany you in support?”
+“Would you like me to accompany you?”